We have a strong Leadership Team with experience in social care and business development and management.

 “At some point the family members that once cared for each of us will need to be cared for.
 This is when we become family carers.
 There is nothing shameful or inconvenient about caring; it is a gift.
 I hope that the support the teams and I deliver to the communities we work with, encourages and inspires family carers to ask for the support they need to be able to enjoy the honour of being a carer for their loved ones.”

-Helen de Spretter – Chief Finance Officer
+Helen de Spretter – Director of Finance and Resources

 Helen joined Carers Trust Cambridgeshire, Peterborough, Norfolk in January 2017.